tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_overview.md

 2. Experience writing docs for a developer audience
 3. A portfolio with writing samples demonstrating the above two points

-This is why in this course I've focused on activities that will actually help you break into the field.
-Although I could create more quizzes in this course, and at the end you could earn a "certificate" (which wouldn't be a bad idea, actually) it would be virtually meaningless in your job search and larger goals.
+These requirements are why I've focused this course on activities that will help you break into the field.
+Although I could create more quizzes in this course, and at the end, you could earn a "certificate" (which wouldn't be a bad idea, actually) it would be virtually meaningless in your job search and larger goals.
 There's no way around it: if you're serious about breaking into API documentation, you need to fulfill the above requirements.
 Completing the activities in this course will help you do that.

 ## Why employers look for candidates who can read programming languages